tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 the current connection state.
 Plaintext alert messages use the content type `ctls-alert`.

-Unencrypted handshake records use the content type is always `ctls-handshake`.
+Unencrypted handshake records use the content type is always `ctls_handshake`.

 For encrypted messages the outer content type is set to `ctls` and the inner content type indicates the true content type.